jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

 If this really tickles your fancy, perhaps make the leap to Agda, Idris, or Coq to enjoy full dependent types.

-*Thanks to GlenH7 and JimmyHoffa on thewhiteboard for proof reading*
+*Thanks to GlenH7 and JimmyHoffa on thewhiteboard and byorgey on #haskell for proof reading*